Biography

 Sanne is a postdoctoral researcher at the University of Oxford, contributing to the EqualStrength consortium.
 This project explores cumulative and structural discrimination faced by Muslim, Roma, and Black minorities in Europe, with a focus on intersectional inequalities.
 Her work examines experiences of discrimination, shedding light on how prejudice accumulates across the life course.

 Sanne van Oosten has published in various journals, such as Electoral Studies, PS: Political Science & Politics, Public Integrity, and Representation.
-She has been interviewed as an expert for the BBC, NPR, The New York Times and the Dutch Volkskrant, NOS and Nieuwsuur.
+She has been interviewed as an expert by the BBC, NPR, The New York Times, Volkskrant, NOS, and Nieuwsuur.
 Additionally, she has provided strategic advice to political parties, the UK Home Office, Amnesty UK, and other organisations.

-Here is a link to Sanne van Oosten’s CV.
+Here is a link to Sanne van Oosten’s CV and Bluesky